Personal Finance

 So fast forward to today, we have officially been unemployed for almost 6 months!
 Unemployed meaning no W2 jobs.
 When we first moved to FL, Jeffrey and I started our own consulting business and we’ve been running that concurrently for the last 2 years.
 That income combined with our real estate income is what we’re living on.
 It’s the first time we’ve never had health insurance *gasp* and the first time we haven’t been contributing to a 401k but it’s also the most free we’ve ever felt.
 We have been in a situation to actually retire for a few years now, but we’ve continued working because we were both high earners and knew it would get us further ahead.

 Experiencing all the stress and chaos over the last few years has just changed our mindset.
-Why in the world would we work for someone else who doesn’t treat us right or appreciate us?
+Why would we work for someone else who doesn’t treat us right or appreciate us?
 Why would we give up time with our daughter for someone else’s gain?
-Now there are still weeks where Jeffrey is pulling 40+ hours and is stressed out, but for the most part we have the ability to structure our week however we want.
+There are still weeks where Jeffrey is pulling 40+ hours and is stressed out, but for the most part we have the ability to structure our week however we want.
 It’s not unusual for us to go on a morning outing and for him to start work at noon or for us to take off a week and spend time with loved ones.
-We just have a lot more freedom now and although it’s scary at times because we aren’t following the traditional path, it’s so much more rewarding.
+We have a lot more freedom now and although it’s scary at times because we aren’t following the traditional path, it’s so much more rewarding.

 With this newfound time, we have been traveling a lot this year.
 We spent three weeks in Europe visiting friends and have traveled a few times to GA to visit friends and family.
 We’ve been working on our homestead, expanding the yard and building a pool for the summer time and future years with our daughter.
 We are still saving as much as we can, but with our lowered income we will need to sit down and budget more proactively than we’re used to.
-Luckily our passive income covers all of our living expenses, but big purchases will need to be budgeted and planned moving forward.
+Our passive income covers our living expenses, but big purchases will need to be budgeted and planned moving forward.
 My goal this year is to get active again on chasingtheoceans.
 I’m working with a close friend on doing group travel and hope to start incorporating those trips into the blog.
 I have 4-5 trips to write about in the coming months!

 Thanks for visiting 🙂